taustation-fan/taustation-fan.github.io/career.md

 | Make an illegal deal with Freebooters to protect your own interests above the station's.  | 297      | Social           | Anywhere          |        |         |
 | Lie to the media to improve your station's image.                                         | 315      | Social           | Anywhere          |        |         |

-(the data about which tasks are illegal and dangerous are known to be incomplete)
+(Tasks which are known to pay to bank, hence should be legal, are marked with "–".
+The data about which tasks are harmful are known to be incomplete)

 Advantages: